 • 1/2 teaspoon salt

-• 1/2 cup chopped dark chocolate (or chocolate chips), plus additional for sprinkling
+• 1/2 cup (85g) chocolate chips (or chopped dark chocolate), plus additional for sprinkling

 Instructions

-• In a 12-inch cast iron skillet*, stir together almond butter, Golden Sugar and milk of choice until well combined.
+• In a large bowl, stir together almond butter, sugar, and milk of choice until well combined.
 Add eggs, one at a time, making sure each one is mixed in completely before continuing.
 Add vanilla extract and stir again.

 • Stir in cocoa powder, espresso powder, baking soda and salt until a smooth brownie batter forms.

-• Stir in chopped dark chocolate until evenly distributed, then sprinkle additional chocolate on top if desired.
+• Stir in chocolate chips or chopped dark chocolate until evenly distributed, then spread brownie batter in prepared pan or skillet.
+Sprinkle additional chocolate chips or chopped chocolate on top if desired.

-• Bake for 20-25 minutes, until top of skillet brownie is shiny and edges are puffed.
+• Bake for 28-30 minutes, until top of brownies are shiny and edges are puffed.
 A toothpick inserted in the center should come out nearly clean.
-Bake closer to 20 minutes if you want a gooey center.
+Bake closer to 26-28 minutes if you want a fudgier texture.

-• Serve skillet brownie warm with vanilla ice cream over top, and dig right in with a spoon.
+• Serve brownies warm with vanilla ice cream over top!

 Notes